SELF-WORTH ASSOCIATES TRAINING COURSE

 “The revolutionary act of treating ourselves tenderly can begin to undo the aversive messages of a lifetime”

 – Tara Brach

-Starting in autumn 2019, Self-Worth Academy is offering an annual week-long coach training program, firmly rooted in unconditional self-worth rather than in conditional self-esteem.
+Self-Worth Academy offers an annual week-long coach training program, firmly rooted in unconditional self-worth rather than in conditional self-esteem.

 The course is for people already familiar with self-development, who want to empower their clients to value themselves (and their work) from a fresh perspective.